Reversals

 Moov automatically checks the settlement status to determine if a transfer can be canceled.
 A successful request updates the transfer status to canceled

 , reversing the pending authorization.
-If settlement has already begun, a refund is initiated, which you can monitor using the refunds webhooks and the refunds GET
+If settlement has already begun, a refund is initiated, which you can monitor using the cancellation or refunds as well as the cancellation or refunds GET

 Moov provides a synchronous response to inform you of the reversal outcome, including relevant details based on whether a cancellation or refund occurred.